HOW TO STOP TOOTH DECAY

 How to Treat Tooth Decay

 While there is no true tooth decay cure, there are treatment options.
-While this depends on the severity of the cavity, a dental professional might need to drill to remove the decayed portion of a tooth and use a filling to replace it.
-If a tooth is in very bad shape, a dentist might need to remove the extensively damaged tooth structure and replace it with a crown, which is fitted around whatever remains of the tooth.
+Early tooth decay treatment requires the use of products that help restore the structure of the tooth.
+Your dental professional may apply fluoride on a selected area or secure it with a special dental sealant.
+The treatment of tooth decay depends on the stage of the disease.
+A dentist might need to drill to remove the decayed portion of a tooth and use a filling to replace it.
+If a tooth is in very bad condition, you might need to remove the extensively damaged tooth structure and replace it with a crown, which is fitted around whatever remains of the tooth.
 If it's so bad that the nerves of a tooth are dead, a root canal treatment might be necessary.
-That involves removing nerves and tissue along with the decayed tooth, and placing a crown on top.
-Avoid tooth decay and make sure you keep smiling!
+That involves removing nerves and tissue along with the decayed tooth and placing a crown on top.

 The Basics Are Best

 In the fight against cavities, following a good daily oral care regimen is the best course of action.
-It’s worth noting that decay might be reversible with regular brushing and fluoride.
+It’s worth noting that decay might be reversible with regular brushing using a fluoridated toothpaste.
 Enamel can repair itself by using minerals from saliva and fluoride from toothpaste or other sources.
-An anti-cavity fluoride toothpaste and electric toothbrush are powerful tools for getting the most out of your routine.
+A fluoride toothpaste and electric toothbrush are powerful tools for getting the most out of your routine.

 - Brush for two minutes, twice a day.
 Spend at least 30 seconds on each quadrant of your mouth.

-- Use a fluoride toothpaste and rinse.
+- Use fluoride toothpaste and rinse.
 Fluoride has been proven to enhance dental health.

-- Don’t forget to floss.
-Remove food particles and plaque that brushing may miss.
+- Don't forget to floss.
+Remove food particles and plaque that brushing may miss with Oral-B Glide Deep Clean Floss which uses unique technology to deliver deep cleaning power with the extra comfort you'd expect from Glide.

 Want to Do Even More?